 Tokyo Tower represents the advancement of technology and modern life.
 In fact, the tower’s design is inspired by the Eiffel Tower and it is the second man-made structure in Japan.
 The Tokyo Tower is used as a communications and guard tower.
 Visitors can climb the tower to see the unparalleled view of Tokyo and see the shops and restaurants nearby.

 8. Imperial Palace in Tokyo

 The Japanese emperor built his home in the Imperial Palace of Tokyo.
 The palace also serves as a management center and museum for displaying Japanese art and its history.
-The royal palace is located among the ruins of old castles destroyed by fire or war.
+Moreover, the royal palace is located among the ruins of old castles destroyed by fire or war.
 The new palace is surrounded by a traditional Japanese garden and features reception and function rooms for guests and tourists.